-Magento uses Model-View-Controller (MVC) architecture as their software architectural pattern.
-This framework is responsible for organizing the system’s process structure at the coding level and providing the means for the system to be scalable and extensible.
+Magento uses Model-View-Controller (MVC) architecture as its software architectural pattern.
+This framework organizes the system’s process structure at the coding level and provides the means for the system to be scalable and extensible.

-In today’s article, we will get to know about Magento MVC architecture and the way it enhances the system operation.
+In today’s article, we will learn about Magento MVC architecture and how it enhances the system operation.

 What is Magento MVC architecture?